How Malaysia, Germany and the US differ in their definition of a leader

 On a side note, as cliché as it might sound, travel more, especially when you are young as I share the same outlook as Nandos Malaysia and Singapore’s group CEO and director Mac Chung Lynn.

-Never mind the financial restrictions, there are ways around it but the experiences and memories will broaden our perspectives, instill in us lessons, life tools and even paradigm shifts that will be useful for our interpersonal and relationship developments.
+Never mind the financial restrictions, there are ways around it but the experiences and memories will broaden our perspectives, instil in us lessons, life tools and even paradigm shifts that will be useful for our interpersonal and relationship developments.

-After all, to be a leader in a globalized world starts from within ourselves, whether we are willing broaden our horizons, understandings and tolerance of things outside our comfort zones.
+After all, to be a leader in a globalised world starts from within ourselves, whether we are willing broaden our horizons, understandings and tolerance of things outside our comfort zones.
 Travelling is one of the key to that growth.